mattheu/learn-wp/README.md

 	- [ ] Rich Text
 - [ ] [Create a block editor plugin with a sidebar.](https://developer.wordpress.org/block-editor/how-to-guides/plugin-sidebar-0/)
 - [ ] [Use API Fetch to retrieve data from the WP REST API.](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-api-fetch/)

-## The intermediate stretch goals.

-- [ ] Add comments to template for single posts.
-Just copy/paste at this point is fine, don't dive too deeply.
-- [ ] Create another new theme, that is a child theme of this one.

 ## Theme advanced.